FIU-SEDS/Orizaba/README.md

 ---

+### Branch Creation Template

+#### Describe your issue

+Please provide a detailed description of the issue you are reporting.

+#### Checklist before creating a branch
+- [ ] I have created a new branch from the `main` branch.
+- [ ] My branch name starts with either `fix/` or `feature/` followed by a descriptive name.
+- [ ] I have committed my changes and pushed them to the branch.
+- [ ] I have performed a self-review of my code and tested it on my branch.
+- [ ] I have deleted the branch after the pull request is merged into `main`

+---

 ### GUIDELINES for Setting up Platform.IO

 - **Single Main File:** Ensure there is only **ONE** `.cpp` file that contains `setup()` and `loop()` in your `src` directory.
 Multiple files with these functions will cause compilation errors.